-Jetstar has really come onto the travel scene in our region over the past decade or so, now carrying almost one out of every 10 passengers travelling in and out of Australia, not to mention its domestic operations.
+Jetstar has really come onto the travel scene in our region over the past decade or so.
+It now carries almost one out of every 10 passengers travelling in and out of Australia, not to mention its domestic operations.

 One unique use of Qantas Points is redeeming seats on Jetstar flights, given no other easily accessible points currency can do so.

-In this guide, we outline the routes, aircraft and cabins Jetstar operates; step-by-step instructions on how to make a booking; sweet spots in the award chart; and links to Jetstar guides and reviews.
+In this guide, I outline the routes, aircraft and cabins Jetstar operates; step-by-step instructions on how to make a booking; sweet spots in the award chart; and links to Jetstar guides and reviews.

 In brief: How to redeem Qantas Points for Jetstar flights

 - See if Jetstar operates the route with Qantas’ route maps or timetables

-- Check points pricing online – either via the Qantas.com using points calculator or as part of the booking process on Qantas.com
+- Check points pricing using the Qantas.com Using Points Calculator or as part of the booking process on Qantas.com

-- You’ll see the applicable taxes along with the points pricing as you try to make a booking – if you have enough points in your account
+- You’ll see the applicable taxes along with the points pricing as you try to make a booking—but only if you have enough points in your account

 - Qantas Point pricing on Jetstar flights is 20% less than if Qantas flew the route, in both Business and Economy Class

 - Make sure you book through Qantas.com to avoid phone booking fees

-Jetstar operates to mainly leisure destinations within Australia and to New Zealand, Southeast Asia, Japan and Hawaii.
+Jetstar operates to mainly leisure destinations within Australia and to New Zealand, Asia and Hawaii.
 Its largest international hubs are Melbourne Tullamarine and Sydney.

 Jetstar operates just three types of planes: